jhunschejones/Album-Tags/README.md

 I really enjoy how easy it is to work with partials in ejs.
 It helped DRY up my code quite a bit and gives me a fast way to build more new views yet maintain content easily throughout the app.

+#### Update 2:
+I have pushed a few small updates over the past week, but the culmination of these changes is that there is now a "under-construction" home page with basic links through the site as well as a functioning tag database.
+The tag search functionality allows users to see what tags an album is associated with and find related albums by searching using one or more tags.

 ## Outcome
 To take a look at the final product, click [here](https://music-this-week.herokuapp.com/)!
 I'm hosting the app on Heroku for the added experience of deploying and maintaining a live application.
 I'm really proud of how this turned out and I'm excited to continue to add features to this application.